Jingo88/Just_Another_React_Tutorial/README.md

 * `this.setState` runs asynchronously
 * `this.setState` will automatically re-render the component, passing the new state down as props
-* Please make sure you check out the ES6 section in this markdown to understand how the arrow function is taking care of the `bind(this)` that is normally needed.
+* Please make sure you check out the ES6 section in this markdown to understand how the arrow function works and why we no longer need to write `bind(this)` at the end of our function
 * Why bother with a Movie Component?
 Can't we just stick those functions inside the same file as our Home Component?
 	* Yes it would definitely work the same if we put everything in the Home Component
 	* BUT REMEMBER, the purpose of breaking these up is to `keep our files small, our code organized, and our components reusable`
 	* If a component is getting too big think about how to break it up into smaller files.
 * `Imperative vs Declarative programming!!!`
 	* We have to use props.data.map inside our MovieComponent return.
 We cannot use a for loop inside of the JSX.

+***Time to get more movie details in step 06_adding_details***

 ---